Clan Rising

 What does the Clan Rising page for the Hanover family cover?

-The Clan Rising page for the Hanover family covers the meaning of the surname, the historical geography of the name, famous bearers of the name and the seat of the head of the family.
+The Clan Rising page for the Hanover family covers the meaning of the surname, the historical geography of the name, the family motto, famous bearers of the name, traditional stories and the seat of the head of the family.
 Each section is linked to the underlying atlas of England so the name can be read in the geography that shaped it.

 Who is the head of the Hanover family today?